Chimney Cap

 Prevents Water Damage

-Your chimney is a hollow structure with an opening at the top from where smoke and other by-products of combustion can escape.
-However, water, snow, dust, and a myriad of other things can enter your chimney from the same opening.
+Your chimney is a hollow structure with an opening at the top.
+That’s how smoke and other by-products of combustion escape.
+However, water, snow, dust, and a myriad of other things can enter your chimney through the same opening.

 If water in the form of rain or snow enters your chimney, it can be disastrous.
 Water penetration can deteriorate the mortar joints and crack the chimney bricks.
-This, if not prevented, can lead to structural damage in the form of bricks falling off from inside the chimney.
+This can lead to structural damage in the form of bricks falling off from inside the chimney.

-Also, from these cracks on the chimney bricks, water can even get inside the neighboring walls and cause damage.
-Apart from that, various chimney parts e.g. chimney damper, firebox, etc. can catch rust which will not only impact their efficiency but also decrease their lifespan.
+Water can even get inside the neighboring walls and cause damage.
+Various chimney parts, such as the chimney damper, firebox, and more, can suffer from rust, which will not only impact their efficiency but also decrease their lifespan.

-A chimney cap provides a cover over the chimney that prevents rainwater and snow from the sky above from entering your chimney.
-Therefore, a chimney with a cap is protected against water and safe from the multitude of problems that it could have caused.
+A chimney with a cap is protected against water and safe from the multitude of problems it could cause.

 Prevents Clogging

-A chimney’s primary function is to provide appropriate airflow, maintain an inflow of outside air (to provide oxygen for burning), and an outflow of smoke, CO gas, etc. That function is hindered if a chimney is clogged.
+A chimney’s primary function is to provide appropriate airflow, maintain an inflow of outside air (to provide oxygen for burning), and an outflow of smoke, CO gas, and the like.
+That function is hindered if a chimney is clogged.

 Since your chimney has an opening at the top, small animals such as squirrels, bats, raccoons, and birds can get inside for shelter.
-They do so to protect themselves against predators and also a warm place to nest.
+They do so to protect themselves against predators and to find a warm place to nest.

-These animals, having nested inside your chimney, clog it and prevent the process of airflow.
-Squirrels have even been known to enter homes through the chimney and ruin furniture and break ornaments.
+These nests can clog the chimney and prevent proper airflow.
+Squirrels have even been known to enter homes through the chimney and ruin furniture or break things.

-However, animals are not the only ones to blame, dust and debris also enter the chimney from the top opening and clog it.
+However, animals are not the only problems with clogging.
+Dust and debris can also enter the chimney from the top opening and clog it over time.

 Since a clogged chimney has restricted airflow, there’s not enough oxygen for proper combustion.
-Which makes it harder to ignite a fire.
-Also, a clogged chimney is dangerous because it doesn’t allow exhaust gasses such as smoke and CO gas to escape.
+That makes it harder to ignite a fire.
+A clogged chimney is dangerous because it doesn’t allow exhaust gasses such as smoke and CO to escape.

-A chimney cap comes with a steel or copper mesh which keeps small animals, birds, and dust outside, while allowing smoke and other harmful gasses from the chimney to exhaust.
-Thus, a chimney cap prevents chimney clogging and ensures that your chimney is working efficiently.
+A chimney cap comes with steel or copper mesh that keeps small animals, birds, and dust outside while allowing smoke and other harmful gasses from the chimney to exhaust.

 Prevents Downdrafts

 Downdrafts are problematic, especially if you live in a windy area.
 Oftentimes the direction of the wind is such that downdrafting occurs.
-If you’ve got a fire lit, downdrafting can push back the smoke inside the room.
-But even if the fire isn’t lit, a downdraft is an issue because it brings the outer colder air into the room, decreasing the temperature.
+If you’ve got a fire lit, downdrafting can push the smoke back inside the room.
+But even if the fire isn’t lit, a downdraft is an issue because it brings colder air into the room, decreasing the temperature.

-Downdrafting often brings with it dust, debris, soot, etc. all of which not only ruin your living space but are also known to be skin irritants and hazardous to health.
+Downdraft often brings with it dust, debris, and soot, all of which not only ruin your living space but are also known to be skin irritants and health hazards.

-Getting a chimney cap installed is a great solution to downdrafting.
-That’s because it blocks the winds and, thus, the downward drafts.
+A chimney cap blocks the winds and thus, the downward drafts.

 Protects Your Rooftop

 It’s common for hot embers to hop out of the chimney and fall on the rooftop.
-As you can imagine, it’s seriously detrimental to the rooftop.
-If, however, you have a chimney cap installed, your rooftop is protected.
-Because a chimney cap’s mesh, apart from keeping debris, small animals, and birds from clogging the chimney, also deflects hot embers and keeps them from damaging your rooftop.
+Apart from keeping debris, small animals, and birds from clogging the chimney, a chimney cap’s mesh also deflects hot embers and keeps them from damaging your rooftop.

 Saves Money

-Since a chimney cap prevents your chimney from getting clogged and protects against water damage while also protecting your roof against hot embers, it’s safe to say that your chimney cap saves you tons in cash.
+Since a chimney cap prevents your chimney from getting clogged and stops water damage while also protecting your roof against hot embers, it’s safe to say that your chimney cap saves you tons in cash.

-Think of it this way, without a chimney cap, you’ll have to deal with water damage, rooftop damage, and deal with a lot of other problems that would require you to spend a lot of money.
-And we haven’t even talked about all the frustration and hassle a chimney cap saves you from.
+Without a chimney cap, you’ll have to deal with water damage, rooftop damage, and many other problems that would hit your pocketbook.
+And that doesn’t include all the frustration and hassle a chimney cap saves you from!

 Aesthetic Appeal

-A chimney cap is not only useful, it’s also aesthetically pleasing and elevates the overall look of your chimney.
+A chimney cap is aesthetically pleasing and elevates the overall look of your chimney.
 However, it’s important to choose a chimney cap that goes well with your chimney.
 For example, a style of cap that goes well with a masonry chimney will not look great on a metal pipe chimney and vice versa.

 What are Chimney Caps Made of?
 (Best Materials for Chimney Caps)

-While chimney caps come in a variety of materials, there are a few that stand out because of being the most useful and common for chimney caps.
+While chimney caps come in a variety of materials, there are a few that stand out.
 The following table compares the benefits and drawbacks of these materials:

 Types of Chimney Caps (Specialized Features)

-There are your standard chimney caps, then there are chimney caps that come with some extra features along with the standard features of water prevention, clog prevention, animal prevention, etc.
+There are your standard chimney caps, then there are chimney caps that come with some extra bang for your buck.
+While you might not need these caps, having one could be quite beneficial.

 Outside Mount Chimney Caps

-This gives them the advantage of providing extra cover and protection to your chimney flue.
-However, since chimneys come in various sizes, these chimney caps usually come in customized dimensions.
+This gives them the advantage of providing extra cover and protection for your chimney flues.
+Since chimneys come in various sizes, these chimney caps usually come in customized dimensions.

 Draft-Enhancing Chimney Caps